 This document offers examples of the types of sources related to art history that you might find as you research.
 They are listed hierarchically from the most scholarly and reliable at the top and highlighted in green, to the least reliable at the bottom.

 Websites are the least credible of resources and generally should not be used for academic research.
 Author or creator information is often not included or is hidden on an “About” page.
-Check the page for updated information and to see who hosts the site (a .com, .edu, .gov, etc.).
+Check the page for updated information and to see who hosts the site ( .com, .edu, .gov, etc.).
 Googling can be a way to double-check the information about a subject or author but should not be the only research location.